zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-rolling-update.md

 ### Boundary of a Batch in a Rolling Update

-The CGs of a specific batch in an RU do not cross a fault model boundary.
+The CGs of a specific batch in an RU don't cross a fault model boundary.
 A fault model represents a zone/fault-domain (FD) combination.
 For example, zone 1 / FD 0 is a fault model boundary, zone 1 / FD 1 is another fault model boundary, and zone 2 / FD 0 is yet another fault model boundary.

-If a customer has a multi-zonal NGroups setup with three zones, a batch is confined to CGs belonging to only one zone at most.
-A batch never consists of CGs spread across multiple zones.
+If a customer has a multi-zonal NGroups set up with three zones, a batch is confined to CGs belonging to only one zone at most.
+A batch never consists of CGs' spread across multiple zones.

 If a customer has a multi-zonal and multi-FD NGroups setup, a batch still consists of CGs belonging to only one FD in a single zone at most.

 NGroups maintains this fault model boundary in a batch, even when the number of CGs selected for a batch is much less than the maxBatchPercent setting.
-This reflects that NGroups prefers safe updates over faster (and thus riskier) updates.
+It reflects that NGroups prefers safe updates over faster (and thus riskier) updates.

-The only time a fault model boundary is crossed is when the RU selects unhealthy CGs as part of the first batch.
-In this first batch, the RU tries to update all unhealthy CGs to improve the overall availability of the NGroups.
-Hence, when updating unhealthy CGs, the RU can exceed the maxBatchPercent setting.
+The only time a fault model boundary is crossed when the RU selects unhealthy CGs for the first batch.
+In this batch, the RU attempts to update all unhealthy CGs to improve the overall availability of NGroups.
+As a result, when updating unhealthy CGs, the RU may exceed the maxBatchPercent setting.

 ### API Model